Atomic Habits vs Tiny Habits: Which Method Fits You

 AudiobookYes (narrated by author)Yes (narrated by author)

-Both books agree: willpower is a losing strategy.
-Clear and Fogg just disagree on what replaces willpower.
-Clear replaces willpower with systems, identity, and environment design.
-Fogg replaces it with emotional mechanics and radical simplification of the behavior itself.
+Both books agree on one thing: willpower is a losing strategy.
+They disagree on what should replace it.
+Clear replaces willpower with systems, identity, and a redesigned environment.
+Fogg replaces it with emotional reinforcement and a behavior shrunk until it barely asks anything of you.

 What atomic habits gets right about identity and systems

 James Clear frames habit formation as an identity project.
-His core argument, that you don’t rise to your goals, you fall to the level of your systems, has resonated with millions of readers (over 25 million copies sold worldwide) [1].
-Clear’s core argument captures a real insight from behavioral science: the gap between what people want and what their environment and identity actually support.
+His best-known line, that you do not rise to the level of your goals but fall to the level of your systems, has reached an enormous readership; Atomic Habits has sold well over twenty million copies worldwide [1].
+Underneath the slogan is a real finding from behavioral science: the gap between what people say they want and what their environment and self-image actually support.

 Example: scorecard comparing Atomic Habits and Tiny Habits across ease of starting, identity change, and automaticity speed.